buk7456/FreeTX/doc/mixer.md

 ### Example 8: Flaps working as ailerons
 This mix allows the entire trailing edge of the wing (aileron and flap) to operate as ailerons.
 Assuming the left flap servo in Ch5, right flap servo in Ch6.
-<br>Using a two position switch e.g SwD to switch between flap mode and aileron mode.
+<br>Using a two position switch e.g. SwD to switch between flap mode and aileron mode.
 <br>Using the three position SwC to set the flap position in flap mode.
 ```txt
 1. Ch5   Add   SwC (Weight -50,  Offset -50)